-North Carolina has more than 100 wineries and just as many craft breweries, and the number of craft distilleries is catching up.
-The Bachelor of Science in Fermentation Sciences degree program, a distinctive feature of Appalachian State University since 2012, is building an educated, innovative workforce for diverse career fields.
-An interdisciplinary degree within the College of Arts and Sciences, fermentation sciences provides students with a strong background in chemistry and biology with a food and beverage-based focus in biotechnology and sustainability.
+North Carolina has more than 100 wineries, over 200 craft breweries and now dozens of craft distilleries.
+The Bachelor of Science in Fermentation Sciences degree program, a distinctive feature of Appalachian State University since 2012, is building an educated, innovative workforce for diverse career fields in fermentation related industries.
+An interdisciplinary degree in the A.R.
+Smith Department of Chemistry and Fermentation Sciences, this program provides students with a strong background in chemistry and biology with a food and beverage-based focus in biotechnology, sustainability and business.

 Faculty members have developed industry collaborations with local vineyards, wineries, breweries, distilleries and biotechnology businesses to provide students with practical experience.
 Students leave Appalachian prepared to lead the workforce in fermentation sciences and are qualified to develop or manage businesses.

-Employment: Fermentation Science students have been employed at Novozymes biotechnology company, Constellation Brands, The Boston Beer Company, Raffaldini Vineyards and Winery, Olde Hickory Brewery, Rogue Brewery and numerous other breweries, wineries, distilleries and biotechnology-based companies nationwide.
+Employment: Fermentation Sciences students have been employed at Novozymes Biotechnology company, Constellation Brands, The Boston Beer Company, Raffaldini Vineyards and Winery, Grandfather Vineyards and Winery, Olde Hickory Brewery, Booneshine Brewing Company, Anheuser-Busch InBev, Rogue Brewery and numerous other breweries, wineries, distilleries and biotechnology-based companies nationwide.
 Students’ employment opportunities at graduation are close to 100%.

-Graduate School: Some students have gone to N.C.
-State University and UNC Greensboro, with upcoming graduates looking to enroll at Virginia Tech, Oregon State and University of California Davis.
+Graduate School: Students have gone on to master’s and Ph.D. programs at N.C.
+State University, UNC Greensboro, Washington State University, Virginia Tech, Oregon State and University of California Davis.

 Nearly every Fermentation Sciences student completes a minor in Chemistry and many pursue minors in Biology or Entrepreneurship.